saptaksubhra/Airbnb-Bookings-Analysis/README.md

 Technologies:

-🛠️ Tools Used
+🛠️ Tools Used :

-Colab Notebook is used as IDE.
+* Colab Notebook is used as IDE.

-Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.
+* Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.

-For Data visualization of the plots, Matplotlib, Seaborn are used.
+* For Data visualization of the plots, Matplotlib, Seaborn are used.

-GitHub is used as version control system
+* GitHub is used as version control system.